Town of Lunenburg COVID-19 Pandemic Information

 Town of Lunenburg Municipal Operations and Partial Closures

 In the interest of public health, the following operational changes have been made by the Town.
-Updates will be posted to this site as further information is available.
+Updates will be posted to this site as our practices change.

 Town of Lunenburg Departments have made operational adjustments to provide as many municipal services as possible in compliance with Provincial directives to maintain physical distancing of a minimum of two metres/six feet.
-Below is a listing of individual Town Departments and updates in ways in which they are offering a wide range of municipal services to the public.
+Below is a listing of individual Town Departments and updates.

 Town Hall staff are working on and off-site providing ongoing municipal services.
 Offices remain closed to the public to ensure physical distancing.
 All municipal services are still available by phone at 902-634-4410, ext.
 0 during the week and after hours at 902-527-0150.